-9. Anti Doping Policy
+8. Anti Doping Policy

-In the interests of FAIR SAILING IDNIYRA Europe has an Anti Doping Policy in force and is a signatory to the World Anti Doping Agency (WADA) Code. (www.wada-ams.org) This web site contains full details of the "Prohibited List" together with the procedure required for those sailors who have a medical need to take drugs which are on the Prohibited List. - A Therapeutic Use Certificate (TUE).
+In the interests of FAIR SAILING IDNIYRA Europe has an Anti Doping Policy in force and is a signatory to the World Anti Doping Agency (WADA) Code. (www.wada-ams.org ) This web site contains full details of the "Prohibited List" together with the procedure required for those sailors who have a medical need to take drugs which are on the Prohibited List. - A Therapeutic Use Certificate (TUE).
 Misuse of alcohol will not be tolerated.

-10. IDNIYRA-Europe Regattas
+9. IDNIYRA-Europe Regattas

-- a.
+a.
 The European Professional Race Committee (PRC) is responsible for the running of major regattas (EC and WC when in Europe).
 It must work in close cooperation with the Commodore, the Organising country and the Host nation.
-The full scope of the PRC responsibilities are listed on the European website. - b.An Organising country will be agreed at the national Secretaries meeting each year.
+The full scope of the PRC responsibilities is listed on the European website. b.
+An Organising country will be agreed at the National Secretaries meeting each year.
 When the major regatta takes place in the planned country that country is also the Host nation.
 If the regatta moves to another country that new country becomes the Host nation and the original planned country retains the role of Organising country.
-Responsibilities of Organising country and Host nation are listed on the European website. - c.These regattas are conducted in accordance with the By-Laws and the NIA rules as supplemented by the IDNIYRA Racing Rules with the following additions: - i.
-In the interests of safety the two racing marks will be extended by the use of the "Darling" mark which will be secured to the ice at least 100 meters directly up wind from the Leeward Mark and at least 100 meters directly down wind from the Windward Mark.
-During any race no yacht may pass between the Darling mark and the main mark at any time unless forced to do so by another yacht.
-A DSQ will be the penalty for the offending yacht.
+Responsibilities of Organising country and Host nation are listed on the European website.

+c.
+These regattas are conducted in accordance with the Regatta Management Agreement and the NIA rules as supplemented by the DN Class Racing Rules with the following additions: